-The analytical calculation of the example in this paper took around 7 seconds on a single core of Intel X5365 CPU released in 2007, by a not so optimized single-threaded program written in C++.
-It seems possible to compute the same analytical result in less than 0.1 seconds by a well-optimized and multi-threaded program with recent multi-core CPU.
+The analytical calculation of our result in Fig. 4 took around 7 seconds on a single core of Intel X5365 CPU released in 2007, by a not so optimized single-threaded program written in C++.
+It seems possible to compute the same analytical result in less than 0.1 seconds by a well-optimized, multi-threaded program on a recent multi-core CPU.